vernemq/vernemq/docs/start.rst

 .. _start_vernemq:

-Start VerneMQ
+Starting VerneMQ
 -------------

 .. note::

-    If you have build VerneMQ from sources, you can add the VerneMQ binary directory from the installation directory you've chosen to your ``PATH``.
+    If you built VerneMQ from sources, you can add the ``/bin`` directory of your VerneMQ release to ``PATH``.

-    For example, if you compiled VerneMQ from source in the ``/home/vernemq`` directory, then you can add the binary directory (``/home/vernemq/rel/vernemq/bin``) to your ``PATH`` so that VerneMQ commands can be used in the same manner as with a packaged installation.
+    For example, if you compiled VerneMQ in the ``/home/vernemq`` directory, then add the binary directory (``/home/vernemq/rel/vernemq/bin``) to your ``PATH``, so that VerneMQ commands can be used in the same manner as with a packaged installation.

 To start a VerneMQ node, use the ``vernemq start`` command in your Shell: